 What challenges are you currently facing?

 Currently when there is a death to suicide in a Jewish school or in the community many agencies and professionals offer help and support.
-By co-ordinating the URIC, Jami hope to streamline the response and maximise resources.
+By co-ordinating the ERIC, Jami hope to streamline the response and maximise resources.